GalSim-developers/GalSim/INSTALL.md

-There are a number of third party-maintained packages which bundle Python with many of the numerical and scientific libraries that are commonly used, and many of these are free for non-commericial or academic use.
+There are a number of third party-maintained packages which bundle Python with many of the numerical and scientific libraries that are commonly used, and many of these are free for non-commercial or academic use.

 One good example of such a package, which includes all of the Python dependencies required by GalSim (NumPy, PyFITS, PyYAML as well as SCons and